schneiel/typo3-t3socials/Documentation/DeveloperManual/Network.rst

         Please enter the customer key into the field "Username" and the customer secret into the field "Password".
         ###MORE###
-        To authenticate with a specific account, you has to put the customer token in the fields "access_token" and "access_token_secret" of the Configuration.
+        To authenticate with a specific account, you have to put the customer token in the fields "access_token" and "access_token_secret" of the Configuration.
-        You can go to the T3Socials User Tools to autehtificate. a customer end get the tokens from there.
+        You can go to the T3Socials User Tools to autehtificate.
+        A customer end get the tokens from there.

     Description
          Enthält eine Beschreibung zum Netzwerk und dessen Konfiguration.